Following in the footsteps of her mother-in-law, the late Grace Kelly, Princess Charlene has a reputation for being a fashion-forward royal.

 Princess Charlene wore this festive green dress at the Red Cross Christmas gift distribution that was held at Monaco Palace on November 16th, 2022.

-On October 1st, 2022 at the Akris Womenswear Spring/Summer 2023 show during Parison Fashion Week, Charlene made a surprise appearance in a sleek navy set that consisted of straight-leg trousers and a jacket with military-style shoulders.
+On October 1st, 2022, at the Akris Womenswear Spring/Summer 2023 show during Paris Fashion Week, Charlene made a surprise appearance in a sleek navy set that consisted of straight-leg trousers and a jacket with military-style shoulders.

 On July 18th, 2022, Princess Charlene donned this pale blue ballgown by Prada with abstract floral embellishment and crystals to the 73rd Monaco Red Cross Ball.